Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 The euro

 Italy is part of the euro zone.
-(The lira, Italy's former currency, was retired in 2002.)
 Don't be one of the rubes who try to pay Italians in U.S. dollars or pounds sterling--use the local currency, just as you'd expect foreign visitors to do at home.

 Using ATMs or cashpoints

-Your best source of cash is an automated teller machine (ATM) or cashpoint.
+Your best source of cash is a "bancomat," the Italian word for "automated teller machine" (ATM) or" cashpoint."
 You'll find ATMs on bank buildings all over the city, and most of them have instructions in several languages.

 Here are a few tips on using cash machines:

 • Make sure that your home bank knows you're traveling.
-(Some banks disallow foreign transactions for security reasons unless they've been notified ahead of time.)
+(Some banks block foreign transactions, allegedly for security reasons, unless they've been notified ahead of time.)

 • Be aware that many banks add both transaction fees and surcharges of several percent to cash withdrawals outside their own networks.
 If your bank is greedy, you may want to switch banks.